Multi-photon entanglement and interferometry: Quantum communication

-In classical communication, the problem of exponential attenuation can be overcome by using repeaters at certain points in the channel, which amplify the signal and restore it to its original shape.
-In analogy to a fault-tolerant quantum computing (Nielson and Chuang, 2000; Bouwmeester \textit{et al}., 2001; Preskill, 1999), the quantum repeater proposal is a cascaded entanglement purification protocol for communication systems.
-Thus, it is entanglement that is \textquotedblleft amplified\textquotedblright\ by quantum repeater.
+In classical communication, the problem of exponential attenuation can be overcome by using repeaters at certain points in the channel.
+They amplify the signal and restore it to its original shape.
+In analogy to fault-tolerant quantum computing (Nielson and Chuang, 2000; Preskill, 1998), the quantum repeater proposal (Briegel \textit{et al}., 1998; D\"{u}r \textit{et al}., 1999) is a cascaded entanglement purification protocol for communication systems.